ONSdigital/dp-search-data-extractor/README.md

 dp-search-data-extractor
 ================
-Service to retrieve publish-data to update search index This service calls /publishdata endpoint on zebedee.
+Service to retrieve published data to be used to update a search index This service calls /publisheddata endpoint on zebedee.

 ### Getting started